AlibabaCloudDocs/arms/intl.en-US/Product overview/Terms.md

 -   **Custom monitoring job**

     A custom monitoring job is a process in which ARMS captures, processes, and stores data, and then presents and exports the results.
-Custom monitoring jobs are divided into the following categories:

 [\[Back to the top\]](#top)